ArnoldV/Our.Umbraco.GMaps/readme.txt

 # Special thanks
 Special thanks to [ronaldbarendse](https://github.com/ronaldbarendse) for contributing to this project #h5yr!
 Special thanks to [prjseal](https://github.com/prjseal) for the Visual Studio project setup and included demo-site #h5yr!
+Special thanks to [robertjf](https://github.com/robertjf) for contributing to this project and setting up the Release Workflow #h5yr!